joshbuchea/joshbuchea.com/_posts/2018-01-28-great-video-games.md

 title: Great Video Games
 ---

-A list of some of my favorite video games:
+Below are some of my favorite video games:

 ## Atari 2600 (1977)